Let a New Orleans Car Accident Lawyer Fight for You

 - Obtain a copy of the police report.
 The investigating officer who responds to your car accident will create an official report that contains important pieces of information regarding your crash, including who the officer believes is at-fault.
 You can get a copy of your accident report online from buycrash.com or by going to the records division at the New Orleans Police Department in person.
 If you hire an attorney to represent you, your lawyer should also be able to obtain a copy of the report if you haven’t already done so.
 Click here to learn how to read your accident report.

 - Don’t discuss your crash with others.
 Do not post anything online about your car accident, especially on social media.
 Anything you post about your accident could potentially be used against you to challenge or deny your insurance claim.
 If someone representing the other driver or the other driver’s insurance company contacts you, it’s best not to talk to them unless you’ve already consulted with an attorney.

-- Call a lawyer.
+- Call a car accident lawyer.
 Let an attorney review the details of your case to see what options you have to recover compensation for your damages.
 Most personal injury law firms offer a free consultation, which means it won’t cost you anything to find out if you have a case and how the law firm can help you.

 There are many different types of car accidents, but no matter what type you were in, knowing what to do next can put you in a better position to recover the most compensation for your damages.
 Whether you got rear-ended by someone texting and driving or you were involved in a crash with a drunk driver, taking the above steps can help you protect your rights.